LavinaVRovine/slido_assignment/README.md

 The requested metrics are shown as KPI's, also with comparison to the mean of the dataset.
 Gives at least bit of context.

 Alright, maybe for Pali it would have been clear from the requested information, but for somebody who does not work with the data, it wasn't.
-Hence, I made a sort of tagging to flag domains, based certain criteria I thought of based on the data.
+Hence, I made a sort of tagging to flag domains based on certain criteria I thought of based from the data.
 They are:

 * Inactive accounts - I would suspect, that if a client has a lot of inactive users, he is not using the company services, so he might not feel justified to pay for it in the future, so it might be worth contacting him and